Particular/docs.particular.net/nservicebus/messaging/evolving-contracts.md

 * The new data should be using nullable types to ensure endpoints can distinguish between missing data and intentionally set default values (e.g., `0` when using `int`).
 * Endpoints using the new version of the contract need to expect the new data to be missing if there are still messages in the queue when updating, or if endpoints can send/publish using the old contract.

-When updating commands/messages:
-* The receiver of the message should be able to handle messages that have the new property missing.
-If that is not possible, all senders must be updated first, potentially delaying the time till the new data can be fully used by the receiver.
+When updating commands/messages, the receiver of the message should be able to handle messages that have the new property missing.
+If that is not possible, all senders must be updated first, potentially delaying the time until the new data can be fully used by the receiver.

-When updating events:
+When updating events, update publishers first.
-* Update the publisher first.
 Subscribers using the old contract will simply ignore the additional data and can be updated one at a time.

-### Modify contract (removing data)
+### Removing data from existing contracts

 When modifying an existing contract, contract consumers updating to the latest contract version will only know this version of the contract.
 When removing properties from a contract, extra care has to be taken since this can impact endpoints still referencing the old version of the contract that aren't able to handle the missing data.

-When updating commands/messages:
-* Update receivers first to ensure they are no longer depending on the property being removed.
-During this time, the senders might still send the additional data till they are updated.
+When updating commands/messages, update receivers first to ensure they are no longer depending on the property being removed.
+During this time, senders might still send the additional data till they are updated.

-When updating events:
-* Update all subscribers first to ensure they are no longer depending on the property being removed.
-During this time, the publisher still need to provide the data being removed.
+When updating events, update subscribers first to ensure they are no longer depending on the property being removed.
+During this time, publishers still need to provide the data being removed.

 Note: Renaming properties on a contract is equivalent to removing one property and adding another property.